followmyutopia/devextreme-documentation/api-reference/40 SPA Framework/HtmlApplication/1 Configuration/commandMapping.md

     <!--HTML--><div data-options="dxCommandContainer: { id: 'my-container' }"></div>

-Here is command mapping that must be defined to display your command in the required command container.
+Here is the command mapping that must be defined to display your command in the required command container.

     <!--JavaScript-->MyApp.app = new DevExpress.framework.HtmlApplication({
         commandMapping: {